 Modeling behavior that the child can pick up on naturally is something we do every day.
 We model how to use good manners, how to look both ways before crossing the street, how to do household chores, even how to be safe and responsible gun owners.
 You can demonstrate safe behavior for the emergency action plan and reduce the scary conversations.

-Talking to Kids about Emergency Preparedness
+Talking to Kids about Emergency Planning

 Regardless if you are a parent or work with children as your profession, it is a safe assumption that you may have forgotten what it is like to think like a child.
-There are three points that need to be followed in order for a child to understand what he is being taught about emergency preparedness.
+There are three points that need to be followed in order for a child to understand what he is being taught about emergency planning.

 1. Focus.
 If too many topics are under discussion, the child may get lost in the maze.
 Try to keep the discussion short and sweet., though discussion on related items is definitely acceptable.